Maori Symbol for Safe Passage over Water

 Maori Symbol for

 Wanderer Imports is dedicated to providing people who love the outdoors with awesome necklaces at a great price.
 The pendants are imported from skilled bone carvers in Balinese village.
-Necklaces currently ship from Raleigh, NC (I'm originally from Asheville and live in Raleigh for school), and have a 120% satisfaction guarantee for everyone.
+Necklaces currently ship from Southern California (I'm originally from Asheville, NC though), and have a 120% satisfaction guarantee for everyone.

 About the Necklaces and their Symbolism